Devoteng1/kinesis-data-streams-projects-01/README.md

 ![stream](k3.PNG)

-For the capacity mode : Select **Provisioned mode** and set the number of shards value to 1, which can be increased or described later.
+For the capacity mode : Select **Provisioned mode** and set the number of shards value to 1, which can be increased or decreased later.

 Click on **Create Stream** to create the stream.
 You can wait for just some few seconds to get the stream created